Sanjay2012/django-auth-demo/README.md

 python manage.py runserver
 Open http://127.0.0.1:8000/ in your browser.

-Usage
-Navigate to the Home Page

-If logged in, you’ll see a welcome message with a secure logout button.

-If not logged in, links to Login and Register pages are shown.

-Register a new user

-Fill in the registration form and submit.

-Login

-Enter your username and password to log in.

-Logout

-Click the Logout ✅ button to securely log out using a POST request.

-Security Notes
-Logout uses POST requests with CSRF tokens for security.

-Do not commit your .env file with sensitive information like SECRET_KEY.

-Database (db.sqlite3) is ignored in .gitignore.

 Contributing
 Contributions are welcome!

-Fork the repository
+1. Fork the repository

-Create a new branch: git checkout -b feature/your-feature
+2. Create a new branch:
+  > git checkout -b feature/your-feature

-Commit your changes: git commit -m "Add your feature"
+3. Commit your changes:
+  > git commit -m "Add your feature"

-Push to the branch: git push origin feature/your-feature
+4. Push to the branch:
+  > git push origin feature/your-feature

-Open a Pull Request
+5. Open a Pull Request